cravieira/tqhd/README.md

 git submodule update --init --recursive
 ```

 This repository uses Python, pip, virtual environments, and GNU parallel to run model training.
 If you are on Ubuntu 22.04, you can run `./setup.sh` to download dependencies and set up the environment.
-If not, then you must download dependencies and setup the virtual environment as done in `setup.sh` script:
+If not, then you must download dependencies and setup the virtual environment according to the instructions in `setup.sh` script:
 ```bash
 # Download dependencies
 sudo apt install -y python3 pip3 python3-venv parallel